 - Universal color patterns for wide-ranging effectiveness

 Sometimes, fishers may find it hard to keep hungry grumpers around the boat with limited chum powder.
-Slow-trolling a plug maximizes your chances of staying with the schools of sand bass cruising by as it replicates an anchovy.
+Slow-trolling a plug maximizes your chances of staying with the schools of sand bass cruising as it replicates an anchovy.

 You can use the Bandit Walleye Minnow Jerkbait Fishing Lure with this strategy.
 The design of this ultimate troll is in collaboration with fishing experts.
 The universal patterns of color have efficacy in many types of fishing situations.